-The variable TESTS (see Chapter 15 [Tests], page 96) is also rewritten if it contains filenames that have been declared as programs in the same Makefile.
+The variables TESTS and XFAIL_TESTS (see Chapter 15 [Tests], page 96) are also rewritten if they contain filenames that have been declared as programs in the same Makefile.
 (This is mostly useful when some programs from check_PROGRAMS are listed in TESTS.)